22 Votes

 }

-In this example, both "test" and "Test" become "TEST" and the result of the comparison will be true.
+In this example, both "test" as well as "Test" become "TEST" and the result of the comparison will be true.

 But not long ago, I experienced that it can be so simple: